 This indicates that not everyone who believes and calls Jesus lord will make the first resurrection.
 The wise stay prepared and do not allow the foolish to rob them.
 The wise were not satisfied with just enough.
 Jesus did not say I never knew you, He said I do not know you.
 In other words, he was saying He was not acquainted with them.
 For the foolish, they will go in the second resurrection.
 And miss the 1000-year reign.
 They did not value the price paid for their sin and now will face a judgment of death.

-See the Resurrection of the dead in the foundations section.
+See the Resurrection of the dead in the foundations series.

 Just some thoughts on the subject.
 NOT DOCTRINE

 The seven days Noah was in the ark would have been a time of retrospect for the people who were aware of the impending event.
 Then the door is closed.
 Then forty days of rain.
-Then the Ark lifts off the ground for at least 150 days.
+The Ark lifts off the ground for at least 150 days.
 Once back on the ground, Noah waited forty days to open a window.
 He then sent out a raven.
 Then he sent a dove that returned. then seven days later sent the dove again.
 When the dove returned it had an olive leaf.
 He waited seven more days and sent another dove.
 When it did not return He knew the earth was dry.
+As a promise of never flooding the earth again, God placed a sign in the sky (rainbow).

-Why does forty and seven get repeated in both events?
+Why does seven then forty get repeated in both events?
 We shall soon see!